 We also give children with disabilities access to education in a mainstream inclusive school.
 To respond to the unique needs of these children, we are launching this year a Learning Support Assistant scheme – the first of its type in North Kivu!
 Having successfully piloted this scheme in Rwanda, Uganda and Kenya, we know that Learning Support Assistants, who act like UK teaching assistants, have a massive impact on children’s learning.

 Families with out-of-school children are supported to start their own business to be economically empowered and pay for their children’s education.
 The parents then form cooperative groups.
 Through a Village Loan Saving Association scheme, they can invest back in the community, enabling more families to access grants.

-Giving vulnerable children access to fair justice with Right2Change
+Giving vulnerable children access to fair justice and rehabilitation services with Right2Change

 The broken justice system treats children like criminals, even for minor offences.
 There could be at least 100,000 children in conflict with the law in DRC.
 Children are detained in overcrowded adult prisons, at risk of abuse and malnutrition.
 The lack of probation officers and prosecutors means they’re kept in detention for a long time.
 When a hearing is finally held, only a few are trialled by a juvenile court judge with legal representation.